fabio-mon/flashgg/README_HHbbgg.md

 You have to prepare a json with only and exacly 12 BSM nodes for 2016 and 6 node for 2017.
 You should use the following jsons:
 ```
-jsons/2017/HHbbgg_2017_94X_nodesonlySameName.json
+jsons/2017/HHbbgg_2017_94X_nodes_samename.json
-jsons/HHbbgg_MC_2016_80X_nodesOnlySameName.json
+jsons/HHbbgg_MC_2016_80X_nodes_samename.json
 ```
-12 reweighting weights are saved in the trees : benchmark_reweight_NUM.
+14 reweighting weights are saved in the trees : 12 for benchmark_reweight_NUM, also SM and box are present in the weights as well.
 The weight benchmark_reweight_NUM should be applied to obtain a benchmark number NUM. _Make sure that you preserve normalization of the nodes!
 It is not guranteed with this reweighting!_  To do that you just have to divide the weights for the nodes by the value from the following .json :
 ```
-jsons/reweighting_normalization_15_02_2018.json
+jsons/reweighting_normalization_18_03_2018.json
 ````

 #### Events at generator level :